stubbulon5/ofxAquamarine/ReadMe.md

 ## General
 - Use the corresponding openFrameworks framework projectGenerator to generate new project
-- Inside project, right click src group and add GROUP references (and make sure "Copy items" is not enabled) to the master app_widgets and uiViz folders git repo (this is common code across platforms / devices / sdk's).
+- Inside project, right click src group and add GROUP references (and make sure "Copy items" is not enabled) to the master app_widgets and Viz folders git repo (this is common code across platforms / devices / sdk's).
 These groups location group should be set to "Relative to Group"
 - Follow any additional instructions below and compile!

 - Stick with Legacy build system, see: